Coming to college means a number of things, and for some it means living with a roommate (who isn't your sibling) for the first time.

+Upon receiving your roommate's contact information, the staff in the Office of Residence Life highly suggests that you reach out to your roommate and begin the communication process.
 Some roommates become very good friends, choosing to socialize and study together.
-Others become friends but spend time outside the room with different social groups.
-Still others do not become friends but accept each other as roommates and live compatibly together for the year.
+Others become friends, but spend time outside of the room with different social groups.
+And others do not become friends, but still accept each other as roommates and live compatibly together for the year.
 Remember that you will meet many students other than your roommate.
-In addition to your hallmates, you will make friends through classes, sports, work and other student activities.
+In addition to your hallmates, you will make friends through classes, sports, work and other student activities here on campus.

 Living together in one room, especially if you have never had a roommate before (or lately), requires work!
-The type of relationship you develop with your roommate depends in part on your expectations of the relationship, as well as on how effectively you communicate those expectations to your roommate from the very beginning.
+The type of relationship you develop with your roommate depends in part on your expectations, but more so in how effectively you communicate those expectations to your roommate from the very beginning.

-As you think about your roommate and how you hope to interact (regardless of how well or little you may know him/her), both of you should consider the following:
+As you think about your roommate and how you hope to interact (regardless of how well or little you may know him/her), both of you might consider the following as talking points:

-- Communicate!
+- Communicate (...and not just via social media or texting!)!
+Call them and TALK to them!
 This is the most effective tool for living together happily.

-- What do each of you expect of your relationship with your roommate?
+- What do each of you expect of your living arrangement?

-- What can you and your roommate discuss to prevent potential problems?
+- What can you and your roommate discuss that may prevent future problems?

 - How much of your personal or life experiences are each of you willing to share?